HedwigO/AdvancedWeedDetection/README.md

 ## Baseline and Augmented Models Test Results
 <img width="912" alt="image" src="https://github.com/HedwigO/AdvancedWeedDetection/assets/169214308/3008ae7f-9819-4b5c-8211-d4418643599b">
+According to the results, the accuracy of the augmented models generally exceeds that of their baseline counterparts, which were trained without data augmentation.
+Specifically, ResNet-50 provides the highest test accuracy, with augmented accuracy reaching 0.96345 compared to a baseline accuracy of 0.91374.
+The augmented versions of the InceptionV3 models demonstrate noticeable accuracy improvements, rising from 0.57164 to 0.86550.
+In contrast, the 3-Layer CNN model and the Inception-ResNet-V2 model did not benefit from data augmentation, with their accuracy slightly drops or maintain unchanged.
+These results indicate that simulating rainy and snowy weather conditions through data augmentation generally enhances model robustness and allows them to capture more variations, leading to improved performance.

 # Hyperparameter Tuning
 After training the models, we found that the ResNet50 performed the best with an accuracy of around 96%.
 We conducted hyperparameter tuning using 3 different methods for optimizing this model